Free migration: Spiritual perspectives on migration

 Before the Columbian exchange, there was an open border policy in the Americas that gave Native Americans access to travel freely and have open trade with other cultures.
 There was widespread trade among many First Nations that created free movement and travel for many foreigners.
-At the time, there was little border control which allowed migrants to travel to various areas to settle.
+At the time, there was little border control, which allowed migrants to travel to various areas to settle.
 Immigration policy shifted towards control and nationalism after 1492.
 In the 20th century, immigration policy solidified borders in America, but many Native Americans advocated free movement and hospitality towards strangers.
 Native Americans historically have welcomed strangers with hospitality, sometimes making them relatives through an informal adoption system.
 Migration in America can be understood through the religious and cultural perspectives of Native Americans.

-Law and ethics
+Law and politics

 Many nation states have agreed and disagreed on the topic of open borders and free migration, with some countries allowing people to travel freely from country to country and state to state without the risk of deportation or punishment.
 The consensus within the open borders debate is to “establish a view of migration that reflects the liberal commitment to the equal moral worth of all people which applies to a truly global view of migration.”

 Various ideas have been applied to a global view of migration, such as the ideas of other journalists such as Johnathan Wolff and Avnir De-Shalit to migration.
 Wolff and De-Shalit's state that the use of law and ethics is a positive factor in the debate over free migration.
 The debate of free migration does not apply to a specific country but extends beyond, and continues on to a broader spectrum for introducing a freedom of movement amongst all people, for all countries.
-However, this concept is especially significant to the places that experience the most migration-including both host and receiving countries or states.
+However, this concept is especially significant to the places that experience the most migration—including both source and recipient countries or states.

 Free migration is not limited to a certain time period, but has been more relevant and controversial in recent years, especially in the United States.
 In the U.S., it has become a more controversial topic since 9/11.
 Free migration is a concept to consider when comparing basic human rights and migration.
 "Constraining movement in most cases is therefore, unjustified and immoral".
 The topic of free migration is not a matter to be only exclusively debated amongst national governments of varying nations, but a worldwide discussion for all people of all nations on the debate of open borders and free migration.
 In that case, nations and people from all over the world can learn from each other where everyone is involved in the attempt to come to a just conclusion and solution to the problems surrounding both immigration and free migration alike.